emlid/navio2-docs/docs/Navio-APM/video-streaming.md

 #### Video Streaming with Navio

 Streaming real-time video from a drone powered by a Raspberry Pi 2 has never been easier.
 There is only only a handful of actions that you need to make to get a drone streaming real-time video to a remote PC, tablet, phone or whatnot.

+#### Hardware

+This instructions are for Raspberry Pi Camera Module.
+Please note that Raspberry Pi Camera Module emits a lot of RF noise which may affect GPS performance.
+To workaround that wrap Camera Module and its cable using tape and alumnium\copper foil (use tape to keep foil from short curcuiting Camera Module pcb).

 #### Raspberry PI2